AllenPiaoHong/AllenPiao/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Wang Piao Hong.I am now a Mphil student In The HongKong University Of Science And Technology.My present research interest is solving complex medical problems with AI techniques.Before coming HongKong, I studied in South China University Of Technology from 2017 to 2021.
+Here is Wang Piao Hong.I am now a Mphil student In The HongKong University Of Science And Technology.My present research interest is solving complex medical problems with AI techniques.Before coming HongKong, I studied in South China University Of Technology from 2017 to 2021.